-See OpenSSL extension specific documentation on how to configure the PIN on global level.
-Doing so allows the dnssec- tools to access the HSM without PIN entry.
-(The pkcs11- tools access the HSM directly, not via OpenSSL, so a PIN is still required to use them.)
+This also allows the dnssec-\\ tools to access the HSM without PIN entry.
+(The pkcs11-\\ tools access the HSM directly, not via OpenSSL, so a PIN is still required to use them.)

 SIX

 ADVANCED CONFIGURATIONS

 6.1 Dynamic Update

 Dynamic update is a method for adding, replacing, or deleting records in a primary server by sending it a special form of DNS messages.
 The format and meaning of these messages is specified in RFC 2136.